SwiftStudies/SKTiledKit/Documentation/Objects.md

  - __Visible__ Supported. `isHidden` is set appropriatly on the shape
  - __X__ Supported, sets `position.x`
  - __Y__ Supported, sets `position.y`
+ - __Rotation__ Supported.
+The shape is rotated so that the visual appearence matches what is seen in Tiled.
+However, the resulting node can be rotated and will rotate about its center (unlike tiled where it will rotate around the origin of the shape's co-ordinate system)

 ### Support for user specified properties